How to register as a new patient

 Once your registration has been accepted you will be offered an appointment with our Healthcare Assistant to carry out a new patient health check.
 This provides us with up to date medical history and will assist us whilst we await the receipt of your medical records from your previous surgery.

-If you are unsure whether we cover the area you live in check out our boundary map on the "about us" page
+If you are unsure whether we cover the area you live in check out our boundary map on the "about us" page.
+If you apply to register and your address is outside of our boundary we will inform you that we will be unable to process your registration request.

 OUR RESPONSIBILITIES TO YOU: